 Visit Split's Old Town, Diocletian's Palace, Bacvice, Marjan, Mestrovic Gallery, Klis Fortress, Diocletian's Palace, Riva, Gregory of Nin statue, Chapel of St. Arnir, Diocletian's Cellars, Peristyle, Republic Square, People's Square, and so much more.

-The area of the Dalmatian coast between Split and the Makarska Riviera is often overlooked by travelers, but there are many gems located along the coast, ranging from the stark cliffs of Omiš, where the River Cetina meets the turquoise sea, to Podstrana, perhaps the most popular tourist resort along this stretch of coastline..
+The area of the Dalmatian coast between Split and the Makarska Riviera is often overlooked by travelers, but there are many gems located along its shores, ranging from the stark cliffs of Omiš, where the River Cetina meets the turquoise sea, to Podstrana, perhaps the most popular tourist resort on this stretch of coastline.
 This area is geared toward the traveler who wants to soak up as much local flavor as possible while setting their own schedule.
 As you visit the towns along the Adriatic Highway, you should stop and see the sights of each one.

-Explore and discover the Podstrana, Dugi Rat, St. Michael`s Square, Omis Riviera, Cetina River, Cetina Canyon, Fortica Fortress, Kastil Slanica Fortress, Ruskamen Beach, Mala Luka Beach, and so much more.
+Explore Podstrana, Dugi Rat, St. Michael's Square, Omis Riviera, Cetina River, Cetina Canyon, Fortica Fortress, Kastil Slanica Fortress, Ruskamen Beach, Mala Luka Beach, and so much more.